 Except the Will which says to them: ‘Hold on!’

 Sometimes in life, you need to risk something to change your life.
 As philosopher Gunnar Kaiser recently said in his video essay “Sprung ins Ungewisse” (Jump into the unknown),

 we know we have to get out of here, but we don’t know where.
 And that’s why we persist.
 That’s why we stay where we are.
 Unhappy, unable to break out. […] We don’t dare to jump. […] People only achieve significant things in a leap. […] At some point, you have to take the plunge into the unknown. […] Even if we don’t know where we are going to hit, we sometimes have to jump, sometimes we have to let go to not perish in a standstill.
 A leap into freedom is always a leap into the unknown.
 But at a time when the certainty of repression seems to be overwhelming, we must learn to fly.
 What is supposed to go wrong?

-Of course, we can fail.
-But then we start again and we don’t complain.
+We can always fail.
+However, then we start again, and we don’t complain.

 If you can talk with crowds and keep your virtue,

 Or walk with Kings—nor lose the common touch,

 If neither foes nor loving friends can hurt you,

 If all men count with you, but none too much;